liferay-search/liferay-search-configs/tomcat/README.md

 ## Description

-Required when LES Monitoring will also be deployed in DXP to connact to Kibana.
+Required when LES Monitoring is also deployed in DXP to connect to Kibana.
 Don't forget to update the path in the arguments to match your environment!